-19 Unhealthiest Restaurant Appetizers in America—Ranked!
+The Worst Restaurant Appetizers in America

-One of our best weight loss tips for dining out is ordering an appetizer instead of an entree to cut back on calories.
-But what happens when the restaurant you're dining in offers appetizers that pack in more calories, fat, and sodium than many of the entrees on the menu?
+One of our best weight loss tips for dining out is ordering an appetizer instead of an entrée to cut back on calories.
+But what happens when the restaurant you're dining in offers appetizers that pack in more calories, fat, and sodium than many of the entrées on the menu?

 Well, we sifted through the nutritionals of all the appetizers at many of your favorite sit-down restaurants to identify the worst of the worst.
 Here, you'll find the restaurant appetizers with the most calories, total fat including saturated fat and heart-disease-inducing trans fat, as well as blood-pressure-spiking sodium.
 We also took into account sugar contents; but because we're talking about appetizers here, most of the menu choices are savory and don't pack in too much of the sweet stuff.

 Olive Garden's Lasagna Fritta

 Olive Garden serves up the ultimate cheesy feast in the form of fried parmesan-breaded lasagna that's topped off with marinara sauce, creamy Alfredo, and more parmesan cheese.
 The Lasagna Fritta houses over a thousand calories and the saturated fat equivalent of more than 12 plastic-wrapped slices of Kraft Singles American cheese!

 While this app sounds like the ultimate upgrade to chips and dip, the nutrition panel should deter you from ordering it.
 Dive into this dish packed with langostino and Norway lobster, artichokes, spinach, three types of cheeses, pico de gallo, and warm tortilla chips on the side, and you'll take in almost a full day's worth of sodium before you even fork into your entrée.

 Red Robin's Bone-In Bar Wings with Buzz Sauce